GeorgeSolorio/RableWabble/README.md

 ## App Delegate
 The app delegate files can be found in the [App delegate](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/AppDelegate) folder.
-This folder consits of app delegate files given by Xcode's biolerplate code.
+This folder consits of app delegate files given by Xcode's biolerplate code in UIKit.

 ## Builder 🏗
 The builder files can be found in the [Builder](https://github.com/GeorgeSolorio/RableWabble/tree/master/RableWabble/Builders) folder